 The coefficient of variation has some interesting uses as a theoretical tool.
 It enables you to compare the variation between different probability distributions.
 As I mentioned in my article on fat-tailed and long-tailed distributions, the exponential distribution is an important reference distribution in the theory of distributions.
 Because the standard deviation and the mean of an exponential distribution are equal, the exponential distribution has a CV equal to 1.
 Distributions with CV < 1 are considered low-variance distributions.
 Distributions with CV > 1 are high-variance distributions.

-Obviously the coefficient of variation is undefined for symmetric distributions such as the normal and t distributions, which is perhaps why the CV is not widely used.
+Obviously the coefficient of variation is undefined when μ = 0, such as for the standard normal and t distributions, which perhaps explains why the CV is not more widely used.
 The sample CV is undefined for centered data and is highly variable when the population mean is close to zero.

 Do you use the coefficient of variation?